 Brought up right

 Lynndie England must not be consigned to history as a monster.
-She was – and still is – a vulnerable human being, raised with the stick when the carrot would almost certainly have served better.
+She was – and still is – a vulnerable human being, raised in a profoundly traditional, pro-violence and anti-sex environment.
 Lynndie England was caught in a difficult situation.
 Due to her deep sense of shame, she lacked the clarity to see what was right and defend it.
+Instead, she unconsciously responded to a violent, sexually disturbed authority figure and became the poster girl for the Abu Ghraib abuses that will forever stain the reputation of the US Army.